stefanocoretta/phd-dissertation/docs/05_2019-wavegram.md

 These points delimit the open and closed phases of a glottal cycle.
 The ratio of the closed phase relative to the total cycle duration, the closed quotient, has been used as an index of phonation type [@scherer1987].
 Modal voice has higher closed quotient values than breathy voice, and lower values than creaky voice.
-One method for the detection of the closing and opening instants is based on the first derivative of the EGG signal (the dEGG, see \@ref(fig:degg)).
+One method for the detection of the closing and opening instants is based on the first derivative of the EGG signal (the dEGG, see Figure \@ref(fig:degg)).
 @herbst2017, however, showed that this method returns values that are just a surrogate of the actual articulatory movements, due to the complex anatomy of the vocal folds, and that there are no clear contacting and decontact instants, but rather intervals.
 @herbst2017 call this EGG-based closed quotient the "contact quotient" and recommend to keep it distinct from the closed quotient obtained from direct observation of the vocal folds.